KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-TelegramCommands by doctorfree](https://github.com/doctorfree/MMM-TelegramCommands)

-1. `FUNDING.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `config-commands.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `config-commands.js`: Replace it with `MagicMirror²`.
-3. Typo - Found 'Magic Mirror' in file `config-simple.js`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `config-simple.js`: Replace it with `MagicMirror²`.
-4. Recommendation - Found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation - Found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Temperature by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-Temperature)